computational-neuroimaging-lab/computational-neuroimaging-lab.github.io/opportunities.md

 layout: page
 title: Opportunities
 ---
-## There are two job openings in the CNL
+## There is one job opening in the CNL

 ###  Post-Doctoral Fellow Position